klxcoder/ip-inspect/README.md

-# TCP Inspect
+# IP Inspect

-Enter TCP data in hex format and view the data in a user-friendly format.
+Enter IP data in hex format and view the data in a user-friendly format.

 ## Live Page

-You can view the live page [here](https://klxcoder.github.io/tcp-inspect/).
+You can view the live page [here](https://klxcoder.github.io/ip-inspect/).

 ## Technologies Used